AlTimofeyev/DataStructures/README.md

 # Data Structures
 A collection of different data structures.
 <br />
-To use the desired data structure, simply include the desired file(s) in your project folder.
+To use the desired data structure, simply include the desired data structure file(s) in your project folder.

 ### Here is what is included with each data structure
 - The Data structure code.